Timber Home Living Left Header Ad

 To play up that feeling of seclusion, Halcomb chose to orient the living spaces to the back of the house, which faces east and offers expansive views of the golf course.
 Halcomb designed the public, or street, side of the house to create drama and a high-desert architectural theme.

-High-Desert Design
+High-Desert Design.

-MossCreek approached the house’s front facade with a nod toward Tuscan villas with its staircase tower.
-The house is otherwise built with horizontal massing, which follows more traditional designs in the area.
-Except for the fanciful tower and stucco walls, the home speaks to its Oregon surroundings: locally quarried stone, massive 20-inch western red cedar log and vertical board and batten on the upper level.
+The house is otherwise built, essentially, with horizontal massing, which follows more traditional designs in the area.
+Except for the fanciful tower and stucco walls, the home speaks to its Oregon surroundings: locally quarried stone, massive 20-inch western red cedar logs, 8-inch wane board on the main level, and vertical board and batten on the upper level.
+“We drew from the regional vernacular of log houses,” says Halcomb.

-Open Interiors
+Open Interiors.

 Halcomb introduces visual divides in the open floor plan — which includes the great room, kitchen and dining room — through structural elements.
 The ceiling treatment changes between the spaces.
 For instance, the dining room, although open to the kitchen, has a vaulted ceiling, as opposed to the flat ceiling in the living room and kitchen.
 The exposed log rafters found throughout create cohesion in the design.
-A teak bar imported from South Africa becomes the visual divide between the kitchen and great room.
+A massasa teak bar imported from South Africa becomes the visual divide between the kitchen and great room.

-Rustic Exteriors
+Rustic Exteriors.

-Halcomb also designed the exterior spaces with entertaining in mind.
-Off the kitchen, a stone terrace offers ample space for outdoor grilling.
-While the home’s public front plays on its Italian influence, the back of the house, which is viewed from the golf course, plays up its rustic lodge appeal — all porch posts, roof rafters, trusses and support beams are log, while an upper-level balcony railing is mortise-and-tenon construction.
-The getaway lodge offers luxury fit for its Western setting.
+While the home’s public front plays on its Italian influence, the back of the house, which is viewed from the golf course, plays up its rustic lodge appeal — all porch posts, roof rafters, trusses and support beams are log, while an upper-level balcony railing is a tenon construction.
+The getaway lodge offers luxury wrapped in a design fitting for its Western setting.

 Square footage: 4,000